 “It’s a bunch of propaganda.
 It has nothing to do with it,” says The Bagel Man’s owner, Kal Salih.
 He may say water isn’t important, but everything he does still translates to water being an essential part of the process.

-Ryan Probst, the owner of Odelay, disagrees.
+Ryan Probst, the former owner of Odelay, disagrees.
 “Water is important because it needs to be clean water,” Probst says.
 He, of course, does not mean “clean” as the opposite of dirty, but more that it’s not straight from the tap.
 Probst uses a water softener and double filters his water.

 On the other end of the spectrum, there’s Everything Bagels in central Phoenix.
 When I got there, all signs seemed promising for their bagel-making – boiled in water, proofed for 16 or more hours – until they admitted that they use tap water, which explained why their fresh bagels seemed stale.
 The one I tried was so tough I could not bite through it.